 Spheres Projects are close creative collaborations between an artist and the editor, graphic designer and curator Philippe Karrer.

 The collaborations that Philippe Karrer starts with the artists through “Spheres Projects” are reflexive processes whose carrier is the (ultimately printed) book.
-He sees himself primarily as a curator.
-In the past he has curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
+In the past Philippe Karrer has curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
 Other national and international positions such as Jürg Lehni (CH), Joël Vacheron (CH), Lauren Groff (USA), Darren Bader (USA), Nick Mulgrew (ZA) and Carmen Maria Machado (USA) have completed certain collaborations.

 Spheres Projects provides an opportunity for curatorial practice to take on new forms and for the book no longer to be “merely” thought of as a container of information.
 Curating, which is traditionally linked to a museum context, should expand into new spheres.
 In addition, the still untapped potential of the “outdated” book printing is also evident.

-As a interdisciplinary design studio, Philippe Karrer is happy to help you with design, editorial, branding or digital strategies (website, augmented reality, virtual reality) related questions.
-Get in touch at firstname.lastname@example.org.
+As a interdisciplinary design studio, Philippe Karrer is happy to help you with editorial design related questions.
+Please email Philippe Karrer at firstname.lastname@example.org.

 – Bath Spa University (Bath/UK)